Fire safety and smoke alarms in public housing

 If a fire starts in your home or unit, leave immediately and close the front door firmly.
 Use the nearest stairs to reach ground level.
 Never use a lift in a fire.

-If a fire starts in another unit or in a common area, leave the building if it is safe.
+If a fire starts in another unit or in a common area, leave the building if it's safe.

-Heavy sleepers, such as children and those affected by alcohol or drugs, may not hear the alarm so you might need to help them.
+Heavy sleepers such as children or those affected by alcohol or drugs, may not hear the alarm so you might need to help them.

 If a family member has a hearing or mobility problem, assign someone to help them.

-If it is not safe to leave, phone 000, tell them your location, stay in your home or unit and close your doors and windows to keep the smoke out
+If it's not safe to leave, call 000, tell them your location, stay in your home or unit and close your doors and windows to keep the smoke out.

 After a fire

-Contact the Department of Local Government, Housing and Community Development on 08 8999 8860.
+Call the Department of Territory Families, Housing and Communities on 08 8999 8860.

 Housing officers will assess the damage to work out what maintenance or repair work is needed.

-You will be relocated until this work has been completed, and will be contacted when it is safe to return to the property.
+You will be relocated until this work has been completed, and will be contacted when it's safe to return to the property.

 Share this page: